Wardlow (wrestler): Bodyguard of MJF and The Pinnacle (2019–2022)

-TNT Champion (2022–present)
+TNT Champion (2022–2023)

-On the July 6 episode of Dynamite, Wardlow would defeat Scorpio Sky in a street fight match to win the TNT Championship.
-Wardlow's first defence of the TNT Championship was against Orange Cassidy on 13 July 2022.
+On the July 6 episode of Dynamite, Wardlow defeated Scorpio Sky in a street fight to win the TNT Championship, his first championship in AEW.
+Wardlow's first defense of the title was against Orange Cassidy on the first night of the Fyter Fest event on July 13, 2022.
 Wardlow beat Cassidy with his powerbomb finishing move, after catching the challenger midair.
-On July 29, 2022's episode of Rampage, Wardlow intervened to save Cassidy from an attack by Jay Lethal.
+On the July 29, 2022, episode of Rampage, Wardlow intervened to save Cassidy from an attack by Jay Lethal.
 On the following episode of Dynamite, Lethal's manager, Sonjay Dutt, challenged Wardlow to defend his TNT Championship against his client.
-Wardlow accepted the challenge.
-Wardlow successfully defended the TNT Championship against Lethal at Battle of the Belts III on 6 August, winning with a head butt and power bomb finish.
-After conclusion of the match, Wardlow was attacked by Sonjay Dutt and Satnam Singh.
-Despite Wardlow trying to fight back – including an attempt to powerbomb Singh – Singh choke slammed Wardlow through a table.
-Lethal mocked Wardlow by standing triumphantly with the TNT Championship belt.
+Wardlow accepted the challenge, and retained the title against Lethal at the Battle of the Belts III event on August 6, winning with a head butt and powerbomb finish.
+He then lost the title to Samoa Joe on November 19 at the Full Gear pay-per-view, ending his first TNT Championship reign at 136 days.
+He won the title back from Joe at the next pay-per-view, Revolution, on March 5, 2023, but his reign was cut short as 2023 Face of the Revolution ladder match winner Powerhouse Hobbs defeated Wardlow for the title by technical knockout in a Falls Count Anywhere match on the March 8 episode of Dynamite, ending his second reign at just three days.
+Wardlow would then defeat Hobbs in a rematch on the April 19 episode to win back the title, becoming a record-tying three-time TNT Champion.
+On June 17 at the premiere episode of Collision, Wardlow lost the TNT Championship title to Luchasaurus.